-Local government prohibits the sale or public consumption of alcohol during elections and some sporting events.
+The local government prohibits the sale or public consumption of alcohol during elections and some sporting events.

 Introduction of Country | Colombia Culture & History Facts

-“Columbia” name is taken from the second word of the Christopher Columbus.
-This name was accepted in the 1819 by Republic of Columbia that was created from the Old Victorian territories of Grand Dada (in the modern age Colombia, Ecuador, Venezuela, Northwest Brazil, and Panama).
+“Columbia” name is taken from the second word of Christopher Columbus.
+This name was accepted in 1819 by the Republic of Columbia that was created from the Old Victorian territories of Grand Dada (in the modern age Colombia, Ecuador, Venezuela, Northwest Brazil, and Panama).
 When Cundinamarca, Venezuela and Ecuador became independent states, then the pioneer department of Cundinamarca accepted the new name as “Republic of New Granada”.
 In 1858, the New Granada officially turned its name as Granadine Confederation.
 In 1863, the name “Republic of New Granada” was again altered into “United States of Colombia”.
-In 1886, United States of Colombia name was again altered into Republic of Columbia.
+In 1886, the United States of Colombia name was again altered into the Republic of Columbia.

 National Flag | Colombia Facts

 The national flag of Columbia contains the tricolour of horizontal stripes; the upper stripe contains yellow colour and wide double than the other two stripes.
 The second stripe contains blue, and the third stripe contains red colour.
 This Columbian flag was accepted on 26th November 1861.

 Spanish language is the official language of Colombia and is spoken by all of the citizens except some Amerindian tribes.
 Generally, the Spanish language is written and spoken by the literate Colombians.
 In Latin America, Colombians is pondered the nearest to the Castilian.
 Castilian is a standard form of the Spanish language, mostly spoken in Castile.